CJ445/CJ-AdBlocker/README.md

 # CJ-AdBlocker

 ## How to setup this extension.
-#### 1. Clone this repository in your workspace using git clone https://github.com/thecyriljacob/AdBlocker
+#### 1. Clone this repository in your workspace by running the command this command "git clone https://github.com/thecyriljacob/CJ-AdBlocker" on the terminal.
 #### 2. Open "chrome://extensions/" on your browser  and turn ON Developer Mode.
 #### 3. Click on "Load unpacked" and upload the "ad-blocker" folder from your cloned repository.
 #### 4. Now your extension is all setup.